-The Communication Arts Department includes communication arts, video production, foreign languages (including Spanish, French, and Japanese), and English as a second language.
+The Communication Arts Department includes communication arts, video production, foreign languages (including Spanish and French), and English as a second language.
 The following majors and minors are offered by the Communication Arts Department at George Fox University.

 - BA in Cinema and Media Communications

 - BA in Communication Arts

 - BA in Journalism

 - BA in Organizational Communication

 - BA in Spanish

+- BA (Post Baccalaureate) in American Culture and Language

 - Cinema and Media Communications

 - Communication Arts

 - French

 - Romance Languages

 - Spanish

-- Teaching English to Speakers of Other Languages (TESOL)(offered in conjunction with the Undergraduate Teacher Education Department)
+- Teaching English to Speakers of Other Languages (TESOL) (offered in conjunction with the Undergraduate Teacher Education Department)